Profile information Member settings

 What is the Court of Protection?

-All applications for statutory wills (including those made in Scotland) must be dealt with as a formal application to the Court of Protection.
+All applications for statutory wills (including those made in Scotland) must be made to the Court of Protection.

 How do I apply for a statutory will?

-There are a few steps in making an application to the Court of Protection for a statutory will.
+The steps for applying to the Court of Protection for a statutory will include:

-You will need to download and fill the following forms to apply to make a statutory will on behalf of someone, or make changes to their existing will:
+You will need to download and fill in the following forms to apply for a statutory will:

 Once the main documents have been completed, you will need to include supporting documents and information relating to the application.
-Some information that will need to be included are:
+Examples of the information that needs to be included, where appropriate, are:

-• a copy of the person's current will and any amendments, such as codicils
+• a copy of the incapacitated person's current will and any codicils (ie amendments to the will)

 • a copy of the proposed new will or codicil